Step-by-Step Guide

 Catalog every operational process in your organization, noting the personnel involved, hours spent per week, error rates, and associated costs.
 Focus on processes that are repetitive, rule-based, high-volume, and currently require human effort primarily for data interpretation or system coordination rather than creative thinking.
 These characteristics signal the highest-ROI automation opportunities.

 Interview the people who actually do the work.
 They know where time is wasted, where errors happen, and where the process breaks down.
-Their insights will reveal automation opportunities that are not visible from management-level process documentation.
+Their insights will reveal automation opportunities that aren't visible from management-level process documentation.
 These frontline perspectives often identify the most impactful improvements.

 Prioritize Opportunities by ROI and Implementation Effort

-Rank your automation opportunities using a simple framework that considers both the potential savings and the implementation effort.
+Rank your automation opportunities using a simple framework that considers both the potential savings and the effort to build.
 Plot each opportunity on a two-by-two matrix with savings on one axis and effort on the other.
 Quick wins with high savings and low effort go first.
 Strategic investments with high savings and high effort go second.
 Easy improvements with low savings and low effort fill gaps.
-Low-value, high-effort opportunities get deprioritized or eliminated.
+Low-value, high-effort opportunities get deprioritized.

 Start with high-impact, low-effort automations that deliver visible results within weeks.
 Common quick wins include AI-powered customer support for frequently asked questions, automated appointment scheduling, email triage and routing, data entry from forms and documents, and automated report generation from existing data sources.
 These automations typically save five to fifteen hours per week each while requiring minimal setup.

 Measure the before and after performance meticulously.
 Track hours spent on each task before automation, then track the same metrics after deployment.
 Document the specific savings in hours, errors prevented, and speed improvements.
-These measurements are not just for ROI calculations; they are the proof points that build organizational support for expanding AI automation.
+These measurements aren't just for ROI calculations — they're the proof points that build organizational support for expanding AI automation.

 Communicate the results broadly.
 When a quick-win automation saves ten hours per week, make sure leadership, the affected team, and other departments know about it.
 Success stories from early automations generate demand from other departments, create internal champions for AI adoption, and make it easier to get resources for larger projects.